-The Maryland REIT Law provides that a Maryland REIT's charter may include a provision eliminating or limiting the personal liability of a director or officer to the corporation or its stockholders for any money damages except (1) to the extent that it is proved that the person actually received an improper benefit or profit in money, property or services, for the amount of the benefit or profit in money, property, or services actually received or (2) to the extent that a court finds that the person's action, or failure to act, was the result of active and deliberate dishonesty and was material to the cause of action adjudicated in the proceeding.
-The PACIFIC RETAIL Declaration provides that its directors and officers have no personal liability to PACIFIC RETAIL or its shareholders for money damages to the maximum extent permitted by Maryland law.
+The Maryland REIT Law provides that a Maryland REIT's declaration of trust may include a provision eliminating or limiting the personal liability of a director or officer to the corporation or its stockholders for any money damages except (1) to the extent that it is proved that the person actually received an improper benefit or profit in money, property or services, for the amount of the benefit or profit in money, property, or services actually received or (2) to the extent that a court finds that the person's action, or failure to act, was the result of active and deliberate dishonesty and was material to the cause of action adjudicated in the proceeding.
+The Pacific Retail Declaration limits the personal liability of Pacific Retail's trustees, officers, employees and agents to Pacific Retail or its shareholders for money damages to the maximum extent permitted by Maryland law.